gotti/tiny-mesh/README.md

 This thread move packets from central received queue to received queue per connections.

+# Internal Architecture

+Tiny mesh has 2 incoming queue and 2 outgoing queue internally.

+One queue is in TinyConnection.
+When string data is sent to someone, packet created from string data moves to in queue of TinyConnection.

+When TinyNet::handleAllSendingPackets is called, packets in the queue move to queue of TinyNet.

+User can pop packets from queue of TinyNet and send by something such as bluetooth.

+When you receive packets, you can push to incoming queue of TinyNet.

+When TinyNet::handleAllReceivedPackets is called, packets in queue of TinyNet classified by port number and protocol number.

+Tiny RIP packets are handled in protocol stack.
+Tiny UDP packets will send to appropriate connections.

 # How to send packets to remote host

 First, create network, handling all received packets, connections and routing table.